Venezuela's Chavez heads to Cuba for medical treatment

 Chavez's centralization of power and enormous control over the country's oil revenue have made him the centre of the OPEC nation that provides about 10 percent of U.S. crude imports.

 If his health took a turn for the worse, his unwieldy coalition of military leaders and leftist social activists could fall apart.
-Investors hoping for a more market-friendly government tend to buy Venezuela's highly traded bonds on reports his health is worsening.
+Investors hoping for a more market-friendly government tend to buy Venezuela's widely-traded bonds on reports his health is worsening.

 The country's benchmark Global 27 bond extended gains in the wake of the announcement.